 Internet Governance Forum

-We invite you all to the 5th Croatian Internet Governance Forum (CRO-IGF) that will be held on Friday 13th of December 2019 on the premises of the Faculty of Electrical Engineering and Computing, University of Zagreb, Unska 3, 10 000 Zagreb.
+We invite you all to the 5th Croatian Internet Governance Forum (CRO-IGF) that will be held on Friday 13th of December 2019 at 9:00 AM on the premises of the Faculty of Electrical Engineering and Computing, University of Zagreb, Unska 3, 10 000 Zagreb.

 All individuals and organizations interested in the future of the internet, members of the academic community, industry and business sector, civil society and state and public administration participate in the Forum on equal footing.